 Many entities, including some of our competitors, have or may in the future obtain patents and other intellectual property rights that cover or affect products or services that we offer or that we may offer in the future.
 We may not be aware of all intellectual property rights that our products or services may potentially infringe.
 Damages in patent infringement cases can be substantial, and in certain circumstances can be trebled.
 Further, we cannot estimate the extent to which we may be required in the future to obtain licenses with respect to patents held by others and the availability and cost of any such licenses.
 Various parties have asserted patent and other intellectual property rights with respect to components of our products and services.
 We cannot be certain that these persons do not own the rights they claim, that our products do not infringe on these rights, and/or that these rights are not valid.
-Further, we cannot be certain that we would be able to obtain licenses, that we would be able to redesign our products to avoid infringement.
+Further, we cannot be certain that we would be able to obtain licenses from these persons on commercially reasonable terms or, if we were unable to obtain such licenses, that we would be able to redesign our products to avoid infringement.